IlianaGenova/Peyo/README.md

 # Peyo :radio:
 A student project for HackTUES 6.
 We renovated an old radio so that it can play music again!
-We also added distant-control ability for people on the same network as the new heart of the radio - the Raspberry Pi.
+We also added remote-control ability for people on the same network as the new heart of the radio - the Raspberry Pi.

 #### You can watch a demo of the project [here.](https://youtu.be/siEtyv2V2Zg)
 #### The presentation for the project can be found [here.](https://docs.google.com/presentation/d/121YX6xRevagpxVobXodJiMqY01eyq3IZO1ueWaVWT64/edit?usp=sharing)